catchpoint/Pietrasanta-traceroute/README.md

 single flow, akin to a normal TCP session, to bypass load-balanced routers.
  - Introduced enhanced TOS (DSCP/ECN) field report.
 This new option allows to set ToS field in outgoing packets and read the ToS field of the expiring probes.
-It includes a special output to highlight DSCP and ECN values
+It includes a special output to highlight DSCP and ECN values.

 Full details in ChangeLog [here](https://github.com/catchpoint/Networking.traceroute/blob/develop/ChangeLog).